Alright so you've heard all the buzz about WA and now you wanna know if it's legit, right??

 For people who like to see how things get started, here's how WA got going:

 But anyone who's been around for long enough will notice that the "gurus" out there are making their money from teaching folks (and let's face it, he has a heart, so he probably wanted to help some folks out too) so he made a course with a partner, Carson Lim.

 A few years later, as they grew, they added a few feature: Jaaxy, their keyword research tool.

 And that was the start of WA.

 Now let's see what their training is like these days:

-Word of advice: Set Your Expectations for WA low for the education...but high for the community
+A word of advice: Set your expectations low for the WA education...but high for the community

 Here's some quick facts about Wealthy Affiliate: